Calculus of One and Several Variables and Linear Algebra

 Topics in Analysis

 This course will discuss advanced topics in analysis, which vary from year to year.
 Topics from previous years include potential theory, bounded analytic functions in the unit disk, probabilistic and combinatorial methods in analysis, operator theory, C*-algebras, functional analysis.
 The third term will cover special functions: gamma functions, hypergeometric functions, beta/Selberg integrals and $q$-analogues.
 Time permitting: orthogonal polynomials, Painleve transcendents and/or elliptic analogues.
-Part a (first term) and part b (second term) will not be offered 2022-23.
+Not offered 2023-24.

 Mathematical Logic and Axiomatic Set Theory

 Various approaches to computability theory, e.g., Turing machines, recursive functions, Markov algorithms; proof of their equivalence.
 Church's thesis.
 Theory of computable functions and effectively enumerable sets.
 Decision problems.
 Undecidable problems: word problems for groups, solvability of Diophantine equations (Hilbert's 10th problem).
 Relations with mathematical logic and the Gödel incompleteness theorems.
 Decidable problems, from number theory, algebra, combinatorics, and logic.
 Complexity of decision procedures.
 Inherently complex problems of exponential and superexponential difficulty.
 Feasible (polynomial time) computations.
 Polynomial deterministic vs. nondeterministic algorithms, NP-complete problems and the P = NP question.
 Not offered 2023-24.